TACC-Cloud/gateways19-hpc-in-the-cloud/block1/intro-to-docker.md

 ```

-Create a test directory to contain your docker work:
+Create a test directory to contain your docker work and switch to that directory:
 ```
+$ mkdir docker
-$ mkdir docker; cd docker
+$ cd docker
 ```

 ### Docker Images, Tags, and Docker Hub